 - 3 tbsp fresh flat-leaf parsley coarsely chopped

-Place each chicken breast half between 2 sheets of heavy-duty plastic wrap; pound to 1/2-inch thickness using a meat mallet or small heavy skillet.
-Place 1 teaspoon flour in a small bowl, and place remaining flour in a shallow dish.
-Sprinkle both sides of chicken evenly with salt and pepper.
-Dredge chicken in flour in shallow dish; shake off excess.
+Place each chicken breast half between 2 sheets of heavy-duty plastic wrap; with a meat hammer, pound the chicken to 1/2-inch thickness.
+Place 1 teaspoon of flour in a small bowl, and place remaining flour in a shallow dish.
+Sprinkle salt and pepper evenly over both sides of the chicken.
+Dredge the chicken in flour in a shallow dish and shake off the excess.

-Melt 1 tablespoon butter in a large skillet over medium-high heat.
-Add 1 tablespoon oil to pan; swirl to coat.
-Add chicken to pan; sauté 4 minutes on each side or until done.
-Remove chicken from pan; keep warm.
+Melt 1 tablespoon of butter in a large skillet on medium-high heat.
+Add 1 tablespoon oil to pan and swirl it around to coat.
+Add the chicken to pan and sauté for 4 minutes on each side or whenever it's done.
+Remove chicken from pan and keep it warm.

-Heat remaining 1 tablespoon oil in pan; swirl to coat.
-Add shallots to pan; sauté 3 minutes, stirring frequently.
-Add garlic; sauté 1 minute, stirring constantly.
-Add wine; bring to a boil, scraping pan to loosen browned bits.
-Cook until liquid almost evaporates, stirring occasionally.
-Add 1/4 cup broth to reserved 1 teaspoon flour; stir until smooth.
-Add remaining 1/2 cup broth to pan; bring to a boil.
-Cook until reduced by half (about 5 minutes).
-Stir in flour mixture; cook 1 minute or until slightly thick, stirring frequently.
-Remove from heat; stir in remaining 1 1/2 tablespoons butter, juice, and capers.
-Place 1 chicken breast half on each of 4 plates; top each serving with about 2 tablespoons sauce.
-Sprinkle each serving with about 2 teaspoons parsley.
+Heat the remaining tablespoon of oil in the pan and coat it with a swirl.
+Add shallots to the pan and sauté and stir frequently for 3 minutes.
+Add garlic and continue to sauté for 1 minute, stirring constantly.
+Add wine and bring to a boil, scraping the pan to loosen any browned bits that clump up.
+Cook everything until the liquid has almost evaporated, stirring occasionally.
+Add 1/4 cup broth to reserved 1 teaspoon flour and stir until it becomes smooth.
+Add the remaining 1/2 cup broth to pan and bring it to a boil.
+Cook for about five minutes until it's reduced by half.
+Stir in the flour mixture, then cook for 1 minute or until slightly thick, while continuing to frequently stir.
+Remove it from the heat and; stir in the remaining 1 1/2 tablespoons butter, juice, and capers (lot of stirring, huh?).
+Place 1 chicken breast half on each of the 4 plates and top each with about 2 tablespoons sauce.
+Sprinkle each serving with about 2 teaspoons parsley and you're done.